 Territories: Northwest Territories, Nunavut, Yukon.

 The flag of Alberta’s design was authorized by the provincial legislature and adopted June 1, 1968.
 It is a shield centred on an ultramarine blue background.
 Situated above the shield is the St. George’s Cross on a white background which represents King George III and symbolizes British heritage.
-Official provincial colours, a deep yellow (gold) and blue were adopted in 1984 and are referred to as “Alberta blue” and “Alberta gold.”
+Official provincial colours, deep yellow (gold) and blue were adopted in 1984 and are referred to as “Alberta blue” and “Alberta gold.”

 Fun fact: The Calgary Flames (professional ice hockey team in the National Hockey League) use the flag as a shoulder patch logo on their home and away uniforms.